Privacy Policy

 • Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.

-• Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation, which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
-You also have the right to object where we are processing your personal data for direct marketing purposes as defined under section 11.
-In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.
+• Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation, which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedom.
+You also have the right to object where we are processing your personal data for direct marketing purposes as defined under section 10.
+In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedom.

 • Request restriction of processing of your personal data.
 This enables you to ask us to suspend the processing of your personal data in the following scenarios:

-a) if you want us to establish the data's accuracy;
+a) if you want us to establish the accuracy of the personal data;

 • Withdraw consent at any time: where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-• Right to complain to the authorities: data subjects shall have the right to withdraw his or her consent to the processing of his or her personal data at any time and may direct his/her complaint to the relevant authority.
+• Right to complain to the authorities: data subjects shall have the right to withdraw his/her consent to the processing of his/her personal data at any time and may direct his/her complaint to the relevant authority.

 We shall collect and process the personal data of applicants for the purpose of processing of the application procedure.
 The processing may also be carried out electronically.
-If we conclude an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with the legal requirements.
-If no employment contract is concluded with the applicant, the application documents shall be automatically erased six months after notification of refusal decision, provided that no other legitimate interests are opposed to the erasure.
+If we conclude an employment contract with an applicant, the submitted personal data will be stored for the purpose of processing the employment relationship in compliance with the legal requirements.
+If no employment contract is concluded with the applicant, the application documents shall be automatically erased after a defined time period following notification of refusal decision, provided that no other legitimate interests are opposed to the erasure.

 You may consult our Recruitment Privacy Notice.

 You may not transfer any of your rights under this privacy notice to any other person.
-Emtel may transfer our rights under this privacy notice where we reasonably believe your rights will not be affected.
+Emtel may transfer its rights under this privacy notice where it is reasonably believed that your rights will not be affected.

 If any court or competent authority finds that any provision of this privacy notice is invalid, illegal or unenforceable, that provision or part provision will to the extent required, be deemed to be deleted, and the validity and enforceability of the other provisions of this privacy notice will not be affected.

-This notice will be governed by and interpreted according to the Laws of Mauritius.
+This notice shall be governed by and interpreted according to the Laws of Mauritius.
 All disputes arising under the notice will be subject to the exclusive jurisdiction of the Courts of Mauritius.

 This privacy notice shall form part of the agreement between you and Emtel.
 In case of any inconsistency between this privacy notice and any other document in relation of the subject matter contained herein, this privacy notice shall prevail.

-This notice was last updated on the 01/12/2021.
-We may change this policy by updating this page to reflect changes in the law or our privacy practice.
+This notice was last updated on the 25/10/2023.
+This notice may be changed by updating this page to reflect changes in the law or our data privacy practices.